 Entities are required to use a modified retrospective approach for leases that exist at or are entered into after the beginning of the earliest comparative period in the financial statements, with certain practical expedients available.
-Management is currently evaluating the impact of this ASU on its consolidated financial statements.
+Management does not believe the adoption of this ASU will have a material impact on its consolidated financial statements.